ARQPDataTeam/qp_fieldnote_pas/README.md

 ## Resetting Input Fields

-- Refresh the browser to reset sampler input fields and modal state
+- Refresh the browser to reset the app